pbarry25/tsw/README.md

 ## Description

 TSW is a simple early-warning system to detect-and-alert when any files/artifacts for download change unexpectedly, providing awareness in the event of a compromise or other unexpected change.
-It is currently written in Python 3 and is designed to be run as an AWS Lambda (i.e. serverless) process or as on a standard system with Python 3 installed.
+It is currently written in Python 3 and is designed to be run as an AWS Lambda (i.e. serverless) process or as a process on a standard system with Python 3 installed.
 Hopefully it works with other serverless technologies!

 ### Goals of this project